 - Individual sheets in the spreadsheet with names starting with “RSV-” are reserved and can’t be edited by subscribers—I reserve the right to over-write them at any time in order to correct problems or add additional functionality.
 You do not need a pre-existing Google account to view the product, however, if you want to have edit capabilities, for example, to add sheets then you need to have a Google account.
 If you have edit capabilities you can reference cells in the reserved sheets.
 Your additions are visible to me so you should not include proprietary information on the spreadsheet.

-- You can cancel the service via PayPal at any time (details in this ReadMe file).
-I receive a notification from PayPal if you cancel but it can’t hurt to notify me directly at [email protected] I will refund via PayPal the prorated time remaining in your subscription.
+- You can cancel the service via PayPal at any time (details in this ReadMe file), however I will not refund any money if you cancel within the first month of subscription.
+Your spreadsheet will stay active through that first month regardless of when you cancel.
+I receive a notification from PayPal if you cancel but it can’t hurt to notify me directly at [email protected].
+After the first month I will refund via PayPal the prorated time remaining in your subscription.
 For example, if you are 20 days into the 30-day billing cycle you would be refunded 33% of the payment.

-- If you cancel your subscription I will revoke permission for you to access the spreadsheet.
+- If you cancel your subscription I will revoke permission for you to access the spreadsheet once your paid-for time has elapsed.
 At any time before cancelation, you can copy the spreadsheet.
 The copied spreadsheet will not update but you can preserve any extensions you’ve added to the spreadsheet.